Crews in Cascade Locks, Hood River prepare in case winds shift

+The push of gusty west winds in the gorge as of 3:00 a.m. has not materialized.
+Winds at this hour are variable at 10...Posted by KGW Rod Hill on Thursday, September 7, 2017

-Farther to the east, the Hood River valley could be the next target for the fire.
-The Sheriff hopes not, but detailed evacuation plans are in place, just in case.
+Farther to the east, the Hood River Valley could be the next target for the fire.
+The sheriff hopes not, but said detailed evacuation plans are in place, just in case.

-“We have been doing some significant planning for any sort of evacuations that we would need to do in the Hood River Valley,” said Sheriff Matt English.
-“We've got over 8000 actual residences in that actual valley, so that many structures, residential structures, that's a massive undertaking.”
+“We have been doing some significant planning for any sort of evacuations that we would need to do in the Hood River Valley,” said Hood River County Sheriff Matt English.
+“We've got over 8,000 residences in that valley, so that many structures, residential structures, that's a massive undertaking.”

-As of Thursday morning, Hood River is not under any evacuation order, except for public use lands.
+As of Thursday morning, Hood River was not under any evacuation order, except for public use lands.

+Get the latest updates on Eagle Creek Fire size, containment and evacuation info

-The only areas to be under evacuation notice at this time continue to be the Cascade Locks area and the public use lands (national, state, and county forests) on the west side of the county.
-The general Hood River area has not been placed under evacuation notice.
+The only areas to be under evacuation notice at the time continued to be the Cascade Locks area and the public use lands (national, state, and county forests) on the west side of the county.

-A public information gathering for the Archer Mountain fire will be held at the Skamania Elementary School: Thursday 9/7/17 at 7:00 pm.
-122 Butler Loop Road Skamania Washington.
+A public information gathering for the Archer Mountain fire will be held at the Skamania Elementary School (122 Butler Loop Road) Thursday 9/7/17 at 7 p.m.

-There will also be a community meeting at Bowe Theater in Hood River Valley High School on Thursday at 6 p.m.
+There will also be a community meeting at Bowe Theater in Hood River Valley High School (1220 Indian Creek Rd) on Thursday at 6 p.m.
 A meeting is being planned for Friday or Saturday in the Troutdale area.

 © 2017 KGW-TV